Photography pricing for brands: how budget, scope, and usage affect cost

 Format and crop needs are identified late

-These gaps often cause budgets to shift.
+These gaps often shift budgets.

 Decision check